ipfs/ipfs-docs/docs/install/README.md

 ### Install IPFS Cluster

-IPFS Cluster enables you to coordinate and orchestrate data across a "swarm" of multiple IPFS nodes, making it possible to distribute large data sets and "pin" data across peers to ensure redundancy and availability.
+IPFS Cluster enables you to coordinate and orchestrate data across a "swarm" of multiple IPFS nodes.
+This makes it possible to distribute large data sets and _pin_ data across peers to ensure redundancy and availability.
 It's useful for data sharing in academic and archival institutions or anyone engaged in a big-data endeavor.
 [Install IPFS Cluster now](https://cluster.ipfs.io/)